 - Refrain from Posting Your Activities Online.
 Even avoiding talking about the accident but still actively posting on your accounts could give the impression that you’re doing better than you claim.
 You may want to play it as safely as possible and avoid using social media until your legal matters are concluded.
 If you have any questions, your lawyer can help you.

-Because there are ways you may jeopardize your claim, it’s imperative to have the right personal injury lawyers at your side so you can make sure that you can fight to get full compensation.
-The Solomon Law Group is here for you to get the justice you deserve.
+Because there are ways you may jeopardize your claim; it’s imperative to have the right personal injury lawyers at your side so you can make sure that you can fight to get full compensation.
+Solomon Law Group is here for you to get the justice you deserve.

-What Is the Process of Filing a Car Accident Claim in South Carolina?
+What Is the Process of Filing a Claim with an Auto Accident Attorney in South Carolina?

 Bringing a car accident claim and, if necessary, a lawsuit in South Carolina can result in you being awarded monetary damages.
 You obtain financial compensation when you either settle your case with the at-fault party for a specific sum of money or when you prove the following to a judge or jury: